crystalhy007/crypto_analysis/README.md

 ## Overview

-This project analyzes the funding rates of cryptocurrency futures using data obtained from the Gate.io API.
-The funding rate is a crucial metric in crypto futures trading, representing periodic payments made between traders.
-The objective of this project is to extract, process, and analyze funding rate data to identify trends and insights.
+This project analyzes cryptocurrency futures funding rates using data from the Gate.io API.
+The initiative began when a friend reached out, requesting an automated list of futures prices to assist with investment decisions.
+This request sparked my interest to dive deeper into crypto analysis, aiming to not only provide timely information but also explore patterns, trends, and relationships within the data.

+The main goals are to automate data extraction, perform comprehensive analyses, and develop insights that can inform better trading and investment strategies in the crypto futures market.
 ## Project Goals

 - **Extract** funding rate data for various cryptocurrency contracts from the Gate.io API.